ANRGUSC/Jupiter/README.md

 ```

+# Visualization
+The visualization tool for Jupiter is given [here](https://github.com/ANRGUSC/Jupiter_Visualization ).
+This tool generates an interactive plot to show the scheduling result of WAVE and the dispatcher mapping of CIRCE.
+To visualize your own application, make sure the format of your logs are in line with the input files of the tools.
+We will integrate this as a real-time visualization tool for Jupiter in the next release.

 # References
 [1] Quynh Nguyen, Pradipta Ghosh, and Bhaskar Krishnamachari, “End-to-End Network Performance Monitoring for Dispersed Computing“, International Conference on Computing, Networking and Communications, March 2018